Grinshpon/fiz/DESIGN.md

     def y := 5;; def x := 6;;

+Comments begin with `--` and end at the end of a line.
+There are no block comments.

+    def id x := x;; -- this is a comment

 Lambda functions are defined with `\ ... -> ...`.

     def foo := \x -> x + 5;;